rheimbuch/iauthu/README.txt

     $ sudo iauthu -g

-* Edit /etc/iauthu/iauth.conf and fill in your iTunesU authentication settings.
+* Edit /etc/iauthu/iauth.conf and fill in your iTunes U authentication settings.

 * To run as a standalone server: